opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 {% hint style="warning" %}
 **⚠️ Caution**
 - Ensure that the version number adheres to [semantic versioning](https://semver.org/) (e.g., `1.6.1`).
+- For a minor release, the release branch will be created from develop branch.
-- For a hotfix release, ensure that the branch corresponding to the previous release exists in both the `core` and `countryconfig` repositories.
+- For a **hotfix release**, make sure that the branch corresponding to the previous release exists in the `core`, `countryconfig`, and `farajaland` repositories.
+If it does not exist, create it first—otherwise, the workflow will fail. (e.g., If you are creating a hotfix release for version `1.6.2`, ensure that the `release/1.6.1` branch already exists.)
 {% endhint %}

 Once triggered, the action performs the following steps automatically: